awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2022-clipnerf-eng.md

 #### Implementation Details
 - Disentangled conditional NeRF is an 8-layer MLP with ReLU activation with input dimension of 64 and hidden unit of 256.
 - The shape deformation network is a 4-layer MLP with ReLU activation with a hidden unit of 256.
 Both shape code $$z_s$$ and appearance code $$z_a$$ are 128-dimensional vectors.
 - Both shape mapper and appearance mapper are 2-layer MLP with ReLU activation.
-The channel size is 128 (input), &rarr; 256 (hidden), &rarr; 128 (output) for both mappers.
+The channel size is 128 (input) &rarr; 256 (hidden) &rarr; 128 (output) for both mappers.
 - They used PatchGAN as a discriminator.
 - Tthey used adam optimizer with an initial learning rate of $$10^{-4}$$ and halved the learning rate for every 50K steps.
 - The weight of the loss term is $$\lambda_{r} = 0.5$$, $$\lambda_v = 0.1$$, and $$\lambda_s = \lambda_a = 0.2$$.